cheminfo/rest-on-couch/README.md

 Type: function
 Function that is called with each ROC entry's contents and must return a list of attachments to add to the Zenodo entry.
+It can also return an object if a single attachment is to be added

 ```js
 function zenodoAttachments(content) {